 Dry Your Clothes In The Sun

 You can cut costs and be green using the sun without needing solar panels!
 Tumble dryers are a common fixture in most homes but they take a lot of power to run, but why use a dryer when you have the sun?
 On a sunny day hanging your clothes out to dry can cut energy bills drastically and it’s an easy way to be more environmentally friendly.
 Plus, you won’t need to use chemicals and dryer sheets, which can also cut down on the wearable life of your clothing.

 Visit The Library

-Local libraries are a great way to save money and reduce your consumer footprint, you can read newspapers and magazine and all the books you could want.
+Local libraries are a great way to save money and reduce your consumer footprint, you can read newspapers and magazines and all the books you could want.
 And it won’t cost you a cent unless you bring them back late.

 Walking is a real triple threat!
-It saves you money on gasoline or public transportation, is the greenest travel option available and will make you healthier.
-Of course, if you’re traveling long distance it might not always be an option but when you can manage the distance why not walk?
+It saves you money on gasoline or public transportation, is the greenest travel option available, and will make you healthier.
+Of course, if you’re traveling long-distance it might not always be an option but when you can manage the distance why not walk?